wishwani/faircorp/README.md

     * password: userpwd

-Final application is hosted at [faircorp](https://faircorp-application-randika.cleverapps.io)
+Final application is hosted at Clever Cloud [faircorp](https://faircorp-application-randika.cleverapps.io)

 To test end-points you can use following link [Swagger](http://faircorp-application-randika.cleverapps.io/swagger-ui/index.html)